Nissan SR20 Forum Nissan SR20 Forum Header Right

 How they work:

-Originally Posted by KYB Website
+KYB Website said:

 The compression and rebound rates on the AGX can be adjusted with an external knob on the shock body or a screwdriver slot at the top of the piston rod, depending on model.
 The knob adjusts both compression and rebound at the same time, with 1 being the softest setting, and 8 being the hardest setting.
 You select damping rate.